openSUSE/obs-landing/_posts/deployments/2022-12-01-post-mortem.md

 Around **09:49** (CEST), we ran a deployment.
 The script used to run the deployment alerted us that the deployment finished with an error.
-From this time on, our instance responded to every request with a downtime maintenance message.
+From that time on, our instance responded to every request with a maintenance message.
 We noticed that this was caused by an upgrade of our obs-api package without upgrading other required packages, related to the ruby package update.
 At 10:02 (CEST) we installed the missing packages and restarted the services affected.
 Our reference server was back to normal at 10:03 (CEST).